 Thompson Cove is largely surrounded by hills, so it tends to have a quiet atmosphere, although it is close to Downtown and Kew Town.
 The elevation directly adjacent to the east is Blue Mountain, the peak of which is the highest point on Providenciales, and ties with Flamingo Hill on East Caicos as the highest elevation in the Turks and Caicos.

 One of the defining features of Thompson Cove is the central grassy meadow in the community.
-Lawns are a rarity in the dry Turks and Caicos, and this open green space offers a place residents in the area to walk dogs and relax at.
-Hidden by heavy vegetation now, there are also modern-placed 1700s cannons at the meadow that were scavenged a few decades ago.
+Lawns are a rarity in the dry Turks and Caicos, and this open green space offers a place for residents in the area to walk dogs and relax at.

 The best sections of Thompson Cove Beach are actually those that edge the canal entry.
 Thompson Cove doesn’t see very many boats, but it’s important to be aware of vessels when swimming, and avoid navigation routes.